dn0rmand/MCCHE/README.md

 You can also run the following command to listen to files changes and automatically update `dist`

     grunt watch

+# Deploy to MCCHE

+To upload the changes to ftp://MCCHEBasketball.com use one of the following command:

+    grunt update

+or

+    grunt deploy

+deploy will upload the whole `dist` folder, while update will only upload the html, js and css files

+PS: for now it uploads to ftp://MCCHEBasketball.com/beta

 # Contribute